PrinciplesDotDev/principles/consistent-code.md

 * Use a linter (eslint, python) or formatter (gofmt).
 * Adopt common conventions (pep8) from your language choice.
 * In languages where a common convention hasn't been decided.
 Opt for popular third party configurations.
 There will be a higher chance that this will make third party libraries easier to read and the rules can be reduced to suit the teams preferences.
 It is significantly harder as a team to decide on possibly unknown individual rules from scratch and build your own standard.
+* Ensure errors are raised in the IDE
+* Enable all autofixing functionality such as "fix on save".

 ## Content

+1. Show autofixing functionlity is eslint.

 "Gofmt's style is no one's favorite, yet gofmt is everyone's favorite."